Hollywood actors join Georgia boycott threats over gay bill

 Anne Hathaway, Julianne Moore and some 30 other Hollywood actors and directors added their voice on Thursday to entertainment industry threats to boycott Georgia if the U.S. state's governor signs a new law seen as discriminating against gay people.

-Movie and TV studios 21st Century Fox, NBC Universal and Time Warner joined Walt Disney, AMC, Viacom and Marvel Entertainment in either opposing the bill, or saying they would take their productions elsewhere.
+Movie and TV studios 21st Century Fox (FOXA.O), NBC Universal CMSCA.O and Time Warner (TWX.N) joined Walt Disney (DIS.N), AMC, Viacom (VIAB.O) and Marvel Entertainment in either opposing the bill, or saying they would take their productions elsewhere.

 Georgia's Republican Governor Nathan Deal has said he will not sign a bill that allows discrimination.
 He has until May 3 to decide whether or not to sign the measure into law.